jhaber-zz/QSS20/_sources/docs/dartmouth_policies.md

 ## Absences

 Class time will provide you with hands-on experience practicing the concepts and the opportunity to get help from myself and classmates.
 To encourage you to attend classes, I will be taking attendance.
-However, given unpredictable travel in the time of COVID and other personal emergencies, you may miss three classes without it affecting your grade.
+However, given unpredictable travel in the time of COVID and other personal emergencies, you may have **two** unexcused absences without it affecting your grade.

 ## Academic Integrity